 - She was sick all the time when she was a baby.
 Or, she used to be sick all the time when she was a baby.

 - My kids attended Carson Elementary School many years ago.
 Or, My kids used to attend Carson Elementary School.

 There is another way to use used to that does not involve past habits.
 Used to can also mean to be come accustomed to something.
 We use this to describe something that once felt strange, but now feels normal.

 - When I first came to the USA, it was strange to hear English everywhere.
 But I’m used to it now.
 It’s no longer strange.
 It feels normal.

 - It took some time to get used to my new schedule, but I’m comfortable with it now.

 You now know that we can discuss our past habits using used to, would, or the simple past.
 We can only discuss past actions with would.
-Do not use would to discusspast states of being.
+Do not use would to discuss past states of being.
 We can use both used to and the simple past to talk about past habits, actions, or states of being.
 When we use the simple past to discuss past habits, we need to make sure our listener or reader knows by context that the action did not happen just once.
-It happened again and again.
+It happened repeatedly.
 The download will give you more practice talking about your past habits.

 Idioms of the Day